 Lionel: As we move into this world of hybrid, we have an opportunity to think about designing for all the senses and bringing different layers and dimensions into our events.
 We can work on not making it one-dimensional where attendees just sit in a chair, listening to the person on stage or watching a Zoom call.
 Connections, visuals, and sounds are all really important elements of that.

 As we move into this world of hybrid, we have an opportunity to think about designing for all the senses and bringing different layers and dimensions into our events.

-One example that comes to mind is our leadership conference this past year, where people were experiencing the content through our virtual events platform and the microsite we created, but 80 percent of the delight came from the community-building interactions on Slack.
+One example that comes to mind is our leadership conference this past year, where people were experiencing the content through our virtual events and webinar platform and the microsite we created, but 80 percent of the delight came from the community-building interactions on Slack.

 People were constantly Slack-ing each other in a forum to make sense of the content, to comment on content, and amplify some of the key moments of that content.
 And we just left going, ‘Oh my god, people can walk and chew gum at the same time.’
 In the purely physical world, we’re used to turning off our computers, turning off our phones, not speaking to our neighbors—just listening to a speaker for three hours until you get to the Q&A. You can actually be a much more dynamic participant.